JaytheSpazz/PiHole-Panel/README.md

 ## Changelog
 PiHole-Panel 2.2
-- Fix for default PiHole host that is not using standard url
+- Fix for default PiHole host that is not using standard url.
-- Cosmetic fixes to GUI elements
+- Cosmetic fixes to GUI elements.

 PiHole-Panel 2.1
-- Complete and stable host-switching
+- Complete and stable host-switching.

 PiHole-Panel 2.0
-- Changes to API now require 3 second update interval
+- Changes to API now require 3 second update interval.

 PiHole-Panel 1.9
-- Now compatible with latest API
+- Now compatible with latest API.
-- Temporary fix for Gravity Last Updated
+- Temporary fix for Gravity Last Updated.

 PiHole-Panel 1.8
 - Now works with package manager
-- Fixed handling of when Pi-hole host is down
+- Fixed handling of when Pi-hole host is down.
-- Fixed update notification
+- Fixed update notification.

 ## Upcoming features
-  - Live tracking of DNS requests
+  - Live tracking of DNS requests.

 ## Install/Update
 ```